Arminianism: Methodists

-In the Methodist-Calvinist controversy of the early 1770s involving Anglican ministers John Wesley and George Whitefield, Wesley responded to accusations of semi-Pelagianism by embracing an Arminian identity.
-Wesley had limited familiarity with the beliefs of Arminius and largely formulated his views without direct reliance on Arminius' teachings.
+In the Methodist–Calvinist controversy of the early 1770s involving Anglican ministers John Wesley and George Whitefield, Wesley responded to accusations of semi-Pelagianism by embracing an Arminian identity.
+Wesley had limited familiarity with the beliefs of Arminius and largely formulated his views without direct reliance on Arminius's teachings.
 Wesley was notably influenced by 17th-century English Arminianism and by some Remonstrant spokesmen.
-However, he is recognized as a faithful representative of Arminius' beliefs.
+However, he is recognized as a faithful representative of Arminius's beliefs.
 Wesley defended his soteriology through the publication of a periodical titled The Arminian (1778) and in articles such as Predestination Calmly Considered.
-To support his stance, he strongly maintained belief in total depravity while clarifying other doctrines notably prevenient grace.
+To support his stance, he strongly maintained belief in total depravity while clarifying other doctrines, notably prevenient grace.
 At the same time, Wesley attacked the determinism that he claimed characterized Calvinist doctrines of predestination.
 He typically preached the notion of Christian perfection (fully mature, not "sinlessness").
 His system of thought has become known as Wesleyan Arminianism, the foundations of which were laid by him and his fellow preacher John William Fletcher.
 Methodism also navigated its own theological intricacies concerning salvation and human agency.
 In the 1830s, during the Second Great Awakening, traces of Pelagian influence surfaced in the American Holiness Movement.
 Consequently, critics of Wesleyan theology have occasionally unfairly perceived or labeled its broader thought.
 However, its core is recognized to be Arminianism.